 - 3. A list of all witnesses, and a recording of their testimony; - 4.
 All papers, documents, or other exhibits received and considered during the hearing, which shall be identified and marked for reference; - 5.
 Any objections made during the hearing, and the ruling on the objections; - 6.
 The decision rendered by the court; and - 7.
-The censure imposed, if any, with any dissent or objections. - 4.5 Evidence at Hearings shall be subject to the following rules: - A. Documents or exhibits may be introduced if properly authenticated.88 - B. No person shall be found to have committed an offense except: - 1. on the testimony of two or more witnesses; - 2. when the testimony of one witness is corroborated by independent evidence; or - 3. when other credible evidence is corroborated by independent circumstantial evidence. - C. The presiding officer normally should exclude hearsay, unless there are special reasons to consider it as reliable. - D. The Investigator or Advocate may challenge the validity of evidence if he does not believe it meets the Biblical standards for evidence.
+The censure imposed, if any, with any dissent or objections. - 4.5 Evidence at Hearings shall be subject to the following rules: - A. Documents or exhibits may be introduced if properly authenticated.88 - B. No person shall be found to have committed an offense except: - 1. on the testimony of two or more witnesses;89 - 2. when the testimony of one witness is corroborated by independent evidence; or - 3. when other credible evidence is corroborated by independent circumstantial evidence. - C. The presiding officer normally should exclude hearsay, unless there are special reasons to consider it as reliable. - D. The investigator or advocate may challenge the validity of evidence if he does not believe it meets the Biblical standards for evidence.
 Such challenges shall be decided by the presiding officer, subject to the majority vote of the court in the case of an appeal of the decision of the chair. - E. When it may not be convenient for a witness to appear at the formal trial, suitable arrangements may be made so that the evidence of this witness can be considered, so long as safeguards are in place to assure its reliability. - F. Records of a church court, whether original or copied, when certified by the presiding officer or clerk of that court, shall be received as evidence in any other court.
-Private writings and printed publications, if genuineness of authorship is established, shall be received in evidence as exhibits. - 4.6 Procedures when the Alleged Offender Refuses to Cooperate or is Unable to Appear.If an alleged offender is providentially hindered so that he is unable to appear at any stage of the disciplinary process, the court may continue the trial to another date.
-If the alleged offender refuses to cooperate and does not appear at any stage in the disciplinary process, the court may vote to declare him contumacious and censure him without further trial. - 4.7 Ordinarily a court shall try a case itself.
+Private writings and printed publications, if genuineness of authorship is established, shall be received in evidence as exhibits. - 4.6 If an alleged offender is providentially hindered so that he is unable to appear at any stage of the disciplinary process, the court may continue the trial to another date.
+93 If the alleged offender refuses to cooperate and does not appear at any stage in the disciplinary process, the court may vote to declare him contumacious and censure him without further trial. - 4.7 Ordinarily a court shall try a case itself.
 A court may delegate primary responsibility for hearing the case to a committee that shall report its findings and recommendations to the court, which shall then review the report and render a decision.
 Alternately, a court may appoint a commission for that purpose, which shall render a decision and report it to the court.
 In cases where the court appoints a commission to render a decision, the commission's decision shall conclude the case with finality. - 4.8 Any process contemplated by the provisions of the Book of Discipline shall be commenced as soon as reasonably possible.
 In the case of moral scandal, judicial process must begin within one year of either the alleged offense being committed or it being made known, unless the offense has recently become flagrant or aggravated.
 In cases of heresy, there is no set time limit by which time charges must be filed.
-In the event of a potential disciplinary matter being considered by the secular authorities, a court of the Church may delay process: (1) if that process could compromise the position of an alleged offender before the secular magistrate; (2) to prevent the participants in the ecclesiastical
+In the event of a potential disciplinary matter being considered by the secular authorities, a court of the Church may delay process: (1) if that process could compromise the position of an alleged